mhekkel/libzeep/README.md

 working with SOAP means working with XML and no decent C++ XML library existed on my radar I've created a full XML library as well.

+Unfortunately, REST proved to be more popular than SOAP, and so I added a better JSON implmentation to version 4 of libzeep as well as a way to create REST servers more easily.

 The XML part of libzeep consists of a validating parser, a DOM(-like) node implementation, an XPath search engine and a XML writer/formatter.
 The validation works based on DOCTYPE definitions, XML schema support will be